-Tony Corleto focuses on commercial litigation, transactions and municipal liability.
+Tony Corleto focuses on commercial litigation, transactions and sports risk matters.
 His experience covers intellectual property, corporate, construction, insurance coverage and bad faith, environmental, and employment practice liability issues.
-He regularly tries cases and argues appeals in the state and federal courts of Connecticut and New York, including complex matters involving banking and lease finance, software disputes, development rights and insurance coverage.
+He regularly tries cases and argues appeals in the state and federal courts of Connecticut and New York, including complex matters involving banking and lease finance, software disputes, development rights and brain injuries.

-Whether Tony is managing a data breach for a gaming company or litigating construction defect issues, he looks beyond the issue of immediate concern to better understand how it originated.
+Whether Tony is managing a data breach for a gaming company or litigating traumatic brain injury claim, he looks beyond the issue of immediate concern to better understand how it originated.
 This allows him to help clients avoid similar problems in the future.

 Areas of Focus